 One day, Prometheus got in trouble with

-Zeus went after his brother, the gentle, kind-hearted Epimetheus.
+Prometheus' brother, the gentle, kind-hearted Epimetheus.
+Zeus

-Zeus ordered the gods' handyman, the
+First, Zeus ordered the gods' handyman, the

 maker of things - Hephaestus - to

 make Zeus a daughter.
 Hephaestus made a woman out of clay, a beautiful